 Your builder will charge you 5% VAT on supply-and-fit or labour-only contracts.
 Once the project is finished, this can then be reclaimed by you in addition to the 20% on materials.

 Always make sure you have all receipts and invoices to hand as evidence!
-It’s also worth noting that some costs might be zero-rated for VAT.
+It’s also worth noting some costs might be zero-rated for VAT.

 You can generally claim back VAT on the purchase of normal kinds of things you’d expect to find in a home, including bricks, sand, concrete, timber, roofing, paint, windows, doors, gutters, and other construction materials.
 On top of that, you can also reclaim VAT on: